Eunice, Louisiana: Arts and culture

 In 2015, The Eunice Rotary Club and the Jean Lafitte National Park and Preserve teamed up to host a revitalized folklife festival known as the Experience Louisiana Festival held each October on the campus of LSU Eunice.

 Education

-Eunice is the home of Louisiana State University Eunice, a community college.
-LSUE is a campus of Louisiana State University.
+Eunice is the home of Louisiana State University Eunice, a community college, and a campus of Louisiana State University.

 Eunice is also home to both Eunice High School and St Edmund High School.